 Fitch believes the Commonwealth retains a high capacity to address cyclical downturns and operating under-performance and has repeatedly demonstrated its commitment to maintaining a solid financial position.
-Mechanisms for maintaining balance include the governor's requirement to reduce allotments or identify alternative balancing measures in the event of a mid-year forecast deficiency, under Section 9C of Commonwealth general statute, Chapter 9.
+Mechanisms for maintaining balance include the governor's requirement to reduce allotments or identify alternative balancing measures in the event of a mid-year forecast deficiency, under Section 9C of Commonwealth General Law, Chapter 29.

-The Commonwealth has established mechanisms to cap the impact of volatile capital gains-related PIT receipts and judgment and settlement payments on the general fund, with excesses devoted to the stabilization fund (the Commonwealth's rainy day fund) or to retirement liabilities.
-Since fiscal 2011, capital gains have been budgeted in the general fund at \$1 billion maximum, rising annually based on U.S. GDP growth; as of fiscal year 2018 the figure is \$1.169 billion.
-Judgments and settlements are budgeted in the general fund based on a five-year rolling benchmark, at \$213 million for fiscal 2018.
+The Commonwealth has established mechanisms to cap the impact on the general fund of volatile capital gains-related PIT receipts and judgment and settlement payments, with excesses devoted to the stabilization fund (the Commonwealth's rainy day fund) or to retirement liabilities.
+Since fiscal 2011, capital gains have been budgeted in the general fund at \$1 billion maximum, rising annually based on U.S. GDP growth; as of fiscal year 2019 the figure will be \$1.212 billion.
+Judgments and settlements are capped based on a five-year rolling benchmark, at \$213 million for fiscal 2018.